Oneflow-Inc/oneflow-documentation/en/docs/quick_start/lenet_mnist.md

     return (labels, logits)
 ```

 The return value type of this job function is `Tuple[tp.Numpy, tp.Numpy]`.
 When we call the job function, we will get a `tuple` container.
-There are two `numpy` object in it:
+There are two `numpy` objects in it:
 ```python
 for i, (images, labels) in enumerate(zip(test_images, test_labels)):
             labels, logits = eval_job(images, labels)